pingcap/docs/tools/mydumper.md

 ## What is mydumper?

-Mydumper is a fork of the [mydumper](https://github.com/maxbube/mydumper) project with additional functionality specific to TiDB.
+`mydumper` is a fork of the [mydumper](https://github.com/maxbube/mydumper) project with additional functionality specific to TiDB.
 It is the recommended method to use for logical backups of TiDB.

 [Download the Binary](http://download.pingcap.org/tidb-enterprise-tools-latest-linux-amd64.tar.gz).